kpearson/octochat/README.md

 Octochat is an asynchronous chat application centered around the Github social ecosystem.
 Using a microservice architecture based mainly on Ruby on Rails combined with a Node.js websocket publication server and redis pub/sub feature for good mesure.

 This repo is the Node.js component.
-[Follow this link to the nessisary companiaon Rails app](http://github.com/kpearson/octochat-rails)
+[Follow this link to the necessary companion Rails app](http://github.com/kpearson/octochat-rails)

 ### Local Dev Installation

-With both repos cloned into sepererate directorys
+* clone each repo into separate directories
-* Ensure you have a redis server is running locally
+* Ensure you have a redis server running locally

 * inside the Rails app directory:
   * `bundle && rake db:setup`